-The photography curriculum provides an in-depth program that is focused specifically on fine art photography through the study of traditional film/wet processes as well as newer digital and older nonsilver processes.
+The photography curriculum provides an in-depth program that is focused specifically on fine art photography through the study of traditional film, nonsilver, and new digital processes.
 Despite this focus, many graduates work successfully in applied photography fields.

 The facilities include group darkrooms with more than 50 4x5 enlargers, an 8x10 enlarger, 20 private darkrooms, a nonsilver darkroom, and a digital facility capable of high-end scanning and file preparation for inkjet and digital C-printing, and enlarged negative creation for nonsilver printing.